-- Construct a triangle, each of whose angles is less than π . - From each vertex, extend the sides of the triangle to make a lune. - Extend the sides of each lune to lines rather than line segments, thus constructing another lune on the other side of the sphere. - You should now have a total of 6 lunes.
+- Construct a triangle, each of whose angles is less than π . - From each vertex, extend the sides of the triangle to make a lune. - Extend the sides of each lune to lines rather than line segments, thus constructing another lune on the other side of the sphere. - How many lunes do you have?
 What is their combined area? - How much of the sphere do your lunes cover? - Derive a formula for the area of your triangle in terms of its angles.